Singularity categories of Gorenstein monomial algebras

-For a monomial algebra $A=kQ/I$, it is easy to see that $A$ is a positively graded algebra by setting each arrow degree one.
+For a monomial algebra $A=KQ/I$, it is easy to see that $A$ is a positively graded algebra by setting each arrow to be degree one.
 In the following, we always consider $A$ to be positively graded in this way.

-\begin{lemma} Let $A=kQ/I$ be a monomial algebra.
+\begin{lemma} Let $A=KQ/I$ be a monomial algebra.
 Then the forgetful functor $F:\Gproj^\Z A\rightarrow \Gproj A$ is dense.
-In particular, for any indecomposable graded Gorenstein projective module $X$, we have that $\Top(X)$ is simple. \end{lemma} \begin{proof} From Fig. 7, it is easy to see that any graded Gorenstein projective module is gradable, and $F:\Gproj^\Z A\rightarrow \Gproj A$ is dense.
-For the last sentence, obviously, $X=Ap$ for some perfect path $p$, and then $\Top(X)$ is isomorphic to the simple module corresponding to the vertex $t(p)$.
+In particular, for any indecomposable graded Gorenstein projective module $X$, we have that $\Top(X)$ is simple. \end{lemma} \begin{proof} From Fig. 5., we have that any Gorenstein projective module is gradable, and $F:\Gproj^\Z A\rightarrow \Gproj A$ is dense.
+For the last statement, obviously, $X\cong Ap$ for some perfect path $p$, and then $\Top(X)$ is isomorphic to the simple module corresponding to the vertex $t(p)$. \end{proof}